easystats/performance/paper/paper.md

 #> Overdispersion detected.
 ```

 In addition to tests for checking assumptions, *performance* also provides convenience functions to *visually* assess these assumptions of regression models. *performance*'s visual checks detect the type of model passed to the function call, and return the appropriate visual checks for each model type.
-At present, there are many supported regression models, such as linear models, linear mixed-effects models, their Bayesian equivalents, and more.
+At present, there are many supported regression models, such as linear models, linear mixed-effects models or their Bayesian equivalents.
 Inspect the package documentation for a complete listing.

 For example, consider the visual checks from a simple linear regression model.